 Interviewing expert witness candidates isn’t just about checking credentials; it’s about identifying the perfect fit for your case.
 In this guide, we’ll walk through how to interview expert witness candidates, sharing practical tips and insights tailored for attorneys managing high-stakes litigation.

 An expert witness isn’t just an authority in their field; they’re a key part of your litigation team.
+The interview is your opportunity to:

 By investing time in interviewing candidates, you can mitigate risks such as testimony exclusion, credibility challenges, or ineffective presentations.